section-engineering-education/engineering-education/articles/k-means-from-scratch-R/index.md

 ---
  In this article, we will be coding the K-means algorithm from scratch and will visualize the results.
 Going through this article should result in a more intuitive understanding of the K-means algorithm.
 <!--more-->
 K-Means is an [unsupervised machine learning algorithm](https://www.guru99.com/unsupervised-machine-learning.html).
 Unsupervised learning algorithms learn from unlabeled data.
-[Supervised learning algorithms](engineering-education/supervised-learning-algorithms/) on the other hand, need datas to be labeled in order to learn from it.
+[Supervised learning algorithms](engineering-education/supervised-learning-algorithms/), on the other hand, need data to be labeled to learn from it.
 It belongs to the subclass of [clustering algorithms](/engineering-education/clustering-algorithms/) under unsupervised learning.

 ### Theory